DownArrows/dab/README.md

 If you feel the need to be sure it is actually doing something, run it with `-log Debug`.

 The bot shuts down on the following UNIX signals: SIGINT, SIGTERM, and SIGKILL.
-On Windows it will not respond to Crtl+C.
+On Windows it will not respond to Ctrl+C.
 If the bot hangs when you try to stop it, sending it once again a shutdown signal will force its shutdown.

 ### Maintenance